Life’s in the Balance

 Ever < NOW > !

-Ron’s audio recitation of “Life’s in the Balance”
+Ron’s audio explanation and recitation of “Life’s in the Balance”

-The foregoing quotes and sutra poem address an important philosophical and practical question: “How can we live a “balanced life”?”
+The foregoing quotations and sutra verses address an important philosophical and practical question: “How can we live a “balanced life”?”

 Have you ever considered what it means to live a “balanced life”?
 If so, what did you decide?
 Have you considered eating a balanced diet, or balancing and prioritizing your time spent with work, recreation, meditation, relationships, rest, etc.?

-Each of us is unique with a unique earth life history and perspective.
+Each of us is unique with a unique Earth life history and perspective.
 So there can be no specific answer or definition for each of us about what constitutes “a balanced life”.
 Moreover, everything is in constant flux, precluding any unchanging answer.
-Yet this is an issue of considerable importance for all of us, individually and societally – pragmatically and spiritually – on which I have reflected since my mid-life inner awakening.
+Yet living a “balanced life” is an issue of considerable importance for all of us.

-Since then, I have learned that – just as our bodies naturally tend toward maintaining a state of homeostasis – there is a strong tendency throughout Nature to maintain homeostatic equilibrium, and to energetically compensate for any disruptions or deviations from that balanced state.
-And that “Interdependence is a fundamental law of nature.”
+Especially since my mid-life inner awakening, I have learned that – just as our bodies naturally tend toward maintaining a state of homeostasis – there is a strong tendency throughout Nature to maintain homeostatic equilibrium, and to energetically compensate for any disruptions or deviations from that balanced state.
+Also that “Interdependence is a fundamental law of nature.”

-This behavior has resulted in disharmonious cruelty, wars, and insanely unsustainable exploitation of our precious planet, with widespread psychological suffering and unhappiness.
+This behavior has resulted in catastrophic threats to all Life as we’ve known it, from disharmonious cruelty, wars, and insanely unsustainable exploitation of our precious planet.
+So we now see widespread physical, psychological, and economic suffering and unhappiness.
 Our mistaken self-identification as supposedly separate entities is what spiritual teachers call “ego”.
 And most spiritual teachings are intended to help us transcend such limited ego consciousness.
-They remind us that

 “Interdependence is a fundamental law of nature.
 Not only higher forms of life but also many of the smallest insects are social beings who, without any religion, law, or education, survive by mutual cooperation based on an innate recognition of their interconnectedness.
 The most subtle level of material phenomena is also governed by interdependence.
 All phenomena, from the planet we inhabit to the oceans, clouds, forests, and flowers that surround us, arise in dependence upon subtle patterns of energy.
 Without their proper interaction, they dissolve and decay.”

-Because we have forgotten the interconnectedness and interdependence of all life everywhere, we have degenerated into insanity – unconsciously committing mass suicide by ecocide, and threatening nuclear catastrophe.
+Because we have egocentrically forgotten our inseparable interconnectedness and interdependence with all life everywhere, we have degenerated into insanity – unconsciously committing mass suicide by ecocide, and threatening nuclear catastrophe.
 So these are critical times of immense jeopardy and suffering, yet immense opportunity.